-TOCA Social is the world’s first soccer-based entertainment concept, opening its first venue in London this summer.
+TOCA Social is the world’s first soccer-based entertainment concept, opening its first venue in London summer of 2021.
 Eden Ames of ARCO/Murray (currently the design-build partner of TOCA Social’s Headquarters in Dallas) recently sat down with Zach Shor, SVP of TOCA Social U.S., to discuss the upcoming concept’s vision.

 Watch the whole episode here: